Kunala: Blinding

 According to some accounts, when Kunala was eight years old, Emperor Ashoka wrote a letter in Prakrit to his tutors with the instruction adheetaam, meaning "he (Kunala) must study", indicating that the prince should begin his education.
 One of Ashoka's wives Tishyarakshita, who wished to secure the succession for her own son, allegedly altered the letter by adding a dot over the letter 'a', changing the word to andheetaam, meaning "he (Kunala) must be blinded".
 Without reviewing the altered text, the emperor sealed and sent the letter.
 The official in Ujjayini, shocked by the command, hesitated to read it aloud, prompting Kunala to read it himself.
 Interpreting the order as binding, Kunala is said to have blinded himself to obey his father.

 Another tradition states that Kunala had been sent to Taxila to quell a rebellion, which he did without bloodshed, but was later blinded through the treachery of Ashoka's wife Tishyaraksha.

+According to Xuanzang, Ashoka blinded the queen who plotted against Kunal, and after ordering her execution, he started criticizing his ministers and court officials.
+Several were removed from office, exiled, demoted, or put to death, while numerous influential and affluent families were forcibly relocated to the desert region beyond the north-east of Himalayas.
+According to Charles Allen, Kunal seem to be heading a powerful Buddhist faction and the new queen headed a non-Buddhist faction, which was ultimately crushed.

 Some later narratives claim that Kunala went to Ashoka to contest the letter, leading the emperor to discover the alteration and order the queen's execution; however, these accounts are considered legendary and lack historical verification.